smyrman/error-handling-proposal/README.md

 ### Cases

+Before discussing the proposal, we will demonstrate a few use-cases that could benefit from it.
+The cases will be relatively simple.
+Real use-cases may be more complex, and could therefore expect to result in saving more lines.

 #### Return directly

 The direct return of an error is a commonly used case for error handling when adding additional context is not necessary.